ros2/ros2_documentation/source/Concepts/Basic/About-Interfaces.rst

      - builtins.str*
      - string

-All types that are more permissive than their ROS definition enforce the ROS constraints in range and length by software
+All types that are more permissive than their ROS definition enforce the ROS constraints in range and length by software.

 *Example of message definition using arrays and bounded types:*